-Clinical performance will be elevated on a Pass/Fail basis or by a numerical grade.
+Clinical performance will be evaluated on a numerical grade.
 A numerical grade of 80 in the clinical area and satisfactory student performance as determined by the instructor's subjective observation is required.
 Clinical practice evaluation criteria:

 • Basic knowledge of skills; application of knowledge; ability to function as a team player; nurse/patient relationship; flexibility; personal appearance; safety; reliability; following clinical guidelines & facility regulations, and attendance.